Cornel Wilde: Theatre

+Films

 Wilde had an uncredited bit part in Lady with Red Hair (1940), then got a small part in High Sierra (1941), which included a scene with Humphrey Bogart.
 He also had small roles in Knockout (1941) and Kisses for Breakfast (1941).

-20th Century Fox

-Wilde was then signed by 20th Century Fox who gave him a good role in a B picture The Perfect Snob (1941).
+Signed by 20th Century Fox, he got above-title billing in The Perfect Snob (1941); studio publicity falsely claimed it was his first film.
 It was followed by a war movie Manila Calling (1942).
 He was the romantic male lead in Life Begins at Eight-Thirty (1942), supporting Monty Woolley, and supported Sonja Henie in Wintertime (1943).

-A Song to Remember and stardom

 In 1945, Columbia Pictures began a search for someone to play the role of Frédéric Chopin in A Song to Remember.
 They eventually tested Wilde, and agreed to cast him in the role after some negotiation with Fox, who agreed to lend him to Columbia and one film a year for several years.
 Part of the deal involved Fox borrowing Alexander Knox from Columbia to appear in Wilson (1944).
 A Song to Remember was a big hit, made Wilde a star and earned him a nomination for an Academy Award for Best Actor.

 Columbia promptly used him in two more films, both swashbucklers: as Aladdin in A Thousand and One Nights with Evelyn Keyes and as the son of Robin Hood in The Bandit of Sherwood Forest (made 1945, released 1946).

 Back at Fox, he played the male lead in Leave Her to Heaven (1945), with Gene Tierney and Jeanne Crain, an enormous hit at the box office.
-So too when it was released was Bandit.
+Bandit was also a big hit when it was released.

 In 1946, Wilde was voted the 18th-most popular star in the United States, and in 1947 the 25th-.
 Fox announced him for Enchanted Voyage.
 It ended up not being made; instead he was reunited with Crain in Fox's musical Centennial Summer (1946).